-Manitoba is a generally safe place to live in.
-The streets are clean, there is order and people generally follow the rules.
-But anywhere you live in the world, accidents happen and instances of crime or violence do occur.
-Reducing the factors that can put you in harm’s way cuts down the probability that these can happen to you or your loved ones.
+Manitoba is generally a safe place.
+The streets are clean, there is order and people follow rules.
+But anywhere you live in the world, accidents and crime can happen.
+Here’s how to cut down the chances that these happen to you.

 Tips to stay safe on the streets:

 - Stay alert.
 Always walk confidently and look at where you’re going.
 Avoid distractions – don’t listen to music on your headset or scroll content on your mobile phone.
 You may not be able to notice something coming towards you or hear oncoming dangers.

 - Avoid empty and dark alleys/streets.
 Stick to busy, well-lit streets when walking outside.
 If you have no choice but to pass through a dark, empty street bring a flashlight and personal safety alarm.
 There is also safety in numbers.
 It would be great if you can walk with a group or a buddy.

 - Don’t use shoulder straps if possible.
 Carry your purse or bag between your arm and body.
 Bags with shoulder straps or those with straps crossing your body can be easily pulled and grabbed.
 Should this happen to you, don’t fight it.
 You can get injured.
 Your life is more precious than your possessions.
 Remember as much detail as you can about the incident and report it to the police.